 - Check your tire pressure regularly.
 When seasons change, we can expect a considerable swing in the temperature, which can have a direct impact on your tire pressure levels.
 Check your tire pressure at least once a month to ensure they're properly inflated.

 - Get winter tires.
-The recommended time to install winter tires on your vehicle is when the temperature falls below 7 C. Some insurers require you to have them installed from November to April.
-According to the Tire and Rubber Association of Canada, winter tires provide your car with more traction that handle freezing temperatures better than all-season or summer tires.
-Moreover, many insurers will give you a small discount for having winter tires on your vehicle during the cold months.
+The recommended time to install winter tires on your vehicle is when the temperature falls below 7 degrees Celsius.
+Some insurance providers require you to have them installed from November to April.
+According to the Tire and Rubber Association of Canada, winter tires provide your car with more traction and handle freezing temperatures better than all-season or summer tires.
+Moreover, many insurance companies will give you a small discount for having winter tires on your vehicle during the cold months.

 Find the Best Car Insurance Rates